Some Commonly Asked Questions

 We are able to store details of your own contractors and call on them when an appropriate maintenance even occurs at your property.
 You simply enter their details on our Management Information Form and we will set the appropriate alerts in our software system.

 Why should I choose Western Lettings?

 - You will find that our prices are keen and our service is hard to beat.

-- You can take comfort from the fact that we are members of The Property Ombudsman Service (TPOS) and Landlord Accreditation Scotland (LAS)
+- You can take comfort from the fact that we are members of The Property Ombudsman Service (TPOS) and the Association of Residential Letting Agents (ARLA).

 - We have comprehensive professional indemnity and public liability insurance.